VinupriyaArivazhagan/AVContactPicker/README.md

  License
 -------
-Pusher is licensed under the terms of the MIT License, see the included LICENSE file.
+AVContactPickerController is licensed under the terms of the MIT License, see the included LICENSE file.

 Authors